 A chef could pick either knife company and not be met with disappointment.
 However, Dalstrong goes above and beyond by providing you with a knife that is made with premium material, is cost and budget-friendly, and makes a statement with its appearance.

 Not happy with your knife?
 No problem.
-Dalstrong offers a 100% money-back guarantee and a lifetime warranty against defects.
+Dalstrong offers a 100% 70 days money-back guarantee and a limited lifetime warranty against defects.
 If the quality does not meet your expectations, a refund or exchange is provided.